PedroMundel/MineracaoTrabalhoFinal/README.md

 anonimizados com a aprovação do Comitê de Ética do RHP.
 O Comitê de Ética da Universidade do Porto, Portugal, também aprovou o uso desses dados para estudos acadêmicos.*

+## License:

+This project is an academic assignment from the Universidade Federal de Goiás (UFG).
+This code and it's content are restricted for educational purposes, unless otherwise specified.